Temporary Employment Agencies

 If a TEA does not maintain segregated payroll and wage records, they are assigned a single class and premium rate.

-*A TEA may request the WSIB not consider a premium rate setting class to which they have previously supplied workers if they have not supplied workers to it for at least one year.
+A TEA may request the WSIB not consider a class they have previously been classified in if their operations under that class have been inactive for at least one year.

 Application date